Campus Housing at APU

 - Each living area strives to provide living-learning programs based on the needs of its residents.

 - The residence halls are managed by a combination of an area director (AD) and graduate resident coordinators (GRCs).
 These professionals serve as liaisons between residents and the university community.
 ADs and GRCs are trained to assist students in making choices that support their success in their college experiences.

 - The apartment living areas are managed by a combination of area directors (ADs) and graduate resident coordinators (GRCs).
-The Corridor (Bowles, Shire, and University Park) has an AD who directs a GRC in each area, while University Village has an AD and multiple GRCs.
+The Corridor (Shire) has an AD who directs a GRC in each area, while University Village has an AD and multiple GRCs.
 Each GRC is trained to support the residents in their span of care.

 - Each subcommunity in residence halls and apartments is directed by a residence advisor (RA) who is available as a counselor and resource.
 RAs also assist in orienting students to the living areas and campus, and help plan diverse programs that promote a sense of community.